Will you get in trouble for using someone else’s Netflix account?

-I’ve seen a handful of streaming sharing services pop up in the last year.
+I’ve seen a handful of streaming sharing services pop up in the last year or two.
 With these you pay a third party every month for access to a service.
 They’ll provide you with a log-in, but they’ll also give the same details to someone else.

-In theory this protect your payment card and other details as they won’t be on the shared account – but they will still be held by the facilitating website.
+In theory this protects your payment card and other details as they won’t be on the shared account – but they will still be held by the facilitating website.

 Personally I’d stay clear.
 These are very new so it’s impossible to vouch for any of these providers (hence why I’m not listing them).
 In fact one that was brought to my attention had its website suspended!